DaveW001/margin-calc/frontend/docs/styling-issues.md

 4. **Fixed Font Configuration**:
    - Added proper font-family configuration in the Tailwind config
    - Used direct CSS properties for fonts instead of Tailwind utilities when needed

+5. **Resolved Circular Dependencies**:
+   - Renamed custom classes to avoid name conflicts with Tailwind utilities
+   - Used raw CSS for grid layouts instead of `@apply` directives in problematic areas

 ## Recommendations for Future Projects